javierbyte/react-statevalidator/README.md

 * `number`: The value is strictly a number.
 * `positiveNumber`: The value evaluates to a positive number.
 * `required`: The value is there.

-`all`: All the selected values are valid.
+* `all`: All the rules in the object are valid.
+This rule is created automatically.

 # Roadmap.